Frequently Asked Questions

 As an Erasmus+ programme, a lot of the expenses and costs are covered by the EU.
 However, Asfar will confirm with you if key areas will not be covered, during the run up to the youth exchange trip.

 Asfar recommends that you bring with you £15-£20 per day for spending money to cover other costs.
-At a minimum, Asfar recommends £5 per day.
+At a minimum, Asfar recommends £5 per day at the very least.